Written by: Ayet Bayrami

 Previously, we covered the topic of which ad deal metrics are best to consider, as well as their pros and cons.
-Check it out here!
+Check out PART 1 here!

 This week, we continue by discussing which user registration flows tend to be perceived well by both players and advertisers.
 Following that, we delve into what information a landing page should require of its visitor in order to impact the advertisers’ conversion rate in the least negative way.
 This contents of this section relate specifically to desktop, as mobile users can begin playing their games immediately after downloading them from an app store.

 Another essential factor for advertisers and publishers to take into consideration is the way in which the players are registered as a “conversion”.
 There are two ways of doing so:

 - Single Opt-In (SOI), where a user is only required to register and submit their email address;